 This function sets all parameters to their default state, as defined in Table 2-6 and Table 2-7.
-Factory Reset settings can be restored via Front Panel menu, Reset button or communication command.
-The following states are cleared: OVP, Foldback and UVP.
+Factory Reset settings can be restored via Front Panel menu, Reset button, or communication command.
+The following states are cleared: OVP, Foldback, and UVP.

-- 1. Press SYST Button, SYST (GREEN) LED illuminates.
-Rotate Voltage encoder until FRST INFLT Appears. - 2.
+- 1. Press SYST button, SYST (GREEN) LED illuminates.
+Rotate Voltage encoder until FRST IEFLT appears. - 2.
 Press Current encoder to accept default settings. - 3.
 Display shows SURE NO. Rotate current encoder to display SURE YES.
 Press Current encoder to accept.
 The display will blink once to acknowledge the setting. - 4.
 Exit SYST menu by pressing the Back button or the SYST button.

-- 1. If FRST function is performed by communication command, the power supply loses communication due to communication settings change and lost addressing. - 2.
-Press and hold Reset Button located on the rear panel for five to ten seconds to perform reset function (refer to Table 1-4).
+- If FRST function is performed by communication command, power supply loses communication due to communication settings change and addressing is lost.
+Firmware 02.106 and above has the ability to select communication interface following factory reset operation.
+Refer to section 4.15.10, SYSTem:FRST <DSC> command. - Press and hold Reset button located on the rear panel to perform reset function (refer to Table 1-4, Reset Button). - If FRST function is performed via the Front Panel, communication interface is set to USB.